cjbarnes/cjbarnes.github.io/_posts/2015-03-29-fix-comments-compiled-sass-less.md

 {% endhighlight %}
 </figure>

-In this example, comments starting with `//` have been removed,[^2] but otherwise the comments are all where the author would expect them to be.
+In this example, comments starting with `//` have been removed, and the other comments are all where the author would expect them to be.

 However, the results are very different when we introduce **comments for nested selectors** and **inline comments**: